inalogy/ad-password-agent/README.md

-a/ Create service target folder on the target domain controller drive b/ Copy all files form /bin/Release folder to the created target folder c/ Edit the file MidPointUpdatingService.exe.config, and set uo the settings parameters d/ Open VisualStudio Command Windows e/ Issue in VS CMD :
+a/ Create service target folder on the target domain controller drive b/ Copy all files form /bin/Release folder to the created target folder c/ Edit the file MidPointUpdatingService.exe.config, and set up the settings parameters d/ Open VisualStudio Command Windows e/ Issue in VS CMD :
     CD {target folder}